 The rules are quite simple and straightforward to learn (there are a few annoying typos that crop up, but these cause no game problems).
 They cover movement, ranged fire, melee, rallying, terrain effects and tech level.
 Tech level is probably the most important concept, as it was in the book.
 Time dilation in travelling between stars means that when forces meet they may come from different 'ages' and consequently have more or less advanced weapons.
-This is simulated by the player with the higher tech level being given a column shift on the combat table for each level difference when engaging in ranged combat (not melee).

-A player with a lower tech level force needs to get into melee as soon as possible.
-The scenarios allow you to choose between forces of varying size and tech level (later tech levels bring on drones, laser towers, space fighters and eventually the Stasis field).
+This is simulated by the player with the higher tech level being given a column shift on the combat table for each level difference when engaging in ranged combat sible.
+The scenarios allow you to choose between forces of varying size and tech level (later tech levels bring on drones, laser towers, space fighters and eventuwhen low tech level forces are being attacked by higher tech level forces.
+Terrain plays quite an important role in the game as the only way to be safe is to be out of line of sight!
+Craters, fissures and mountains provide a small defensive benefit, whilst Hydrogen ice fields allow extremely rapid movement at the expense of almost total vulnerability!